cnosuke/mcp-fetch/README.md

 MCP clients interact with the server by sending JSON‐RPC requests to execute various tools.
 The following MCP tools are supported:

-* `greeting/hello`: Generates a greeting message, with an optional name parameter for personalization.
+* `fetch`: Fetches content from a URL, with automatic format conversion based on content type.

 ### Using with Claude Desktop